Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 ..
 Santi: Yeah, there's a pretty used extension for this (UI-element), it's also very well integrated with selenium IDE.

-A UI map is a repository for all test script objects.
+A UI map is a repository, that is, a storage location, for all test script objects.
 UI maps have several advantages.

 - Having centralized location for UI objects instead of having them scattered through out the script.
 This makes script maintanence easier and more efficient.